 🛬 Arrival in the Motherland

-Simon ventured across the world with nothing but his suitcase, backpack, clothes on his back (and front) and a hat that would never get worn cause c’mon this is London… He made his way to his uncle’s house and proceeded to fall asleep as he waited for the whole family clan to arrive.
+Simon ventured across the world with nothing but his suitcase, backpack, clothes on his back and a cap that would never get worn cause when is it EVER sunny in London?
+He made his way to his uncle’s house and proceeded to fall asleep as he waited to meet numerous members of the family clan.

 🏢 Canary Wharf Chapter 1

 Frequent calls home kept Simon sane as he dealt with the diametrically opposed duo of the prolific chatterbox and the Marvel-Mad recluse who would even give up watching his favourite scene in a movie to escape social interaction beyond “hello”.
-Despite this, upon Simon falling sick (not for the last time), the Marvel-Mad Superman came to the rescue, cooking fresh pancakes and mixing up cups of Lemsip.
+Despite this, upon Simon falling sick, the Marvel-Mad Superman came to the rescue, cooking fresh pancakes and mixing up cups of Lemsip.
 What a nice guy.

-The flat itself was in a gated complex, six floors up with a view out over Sir John McDougal Gardens.
+The flat itself was in a gated complex, six floors up with a view out over a park.
 It had two bedrooms, two bathrooms, a living/dining room, an interesting ‘L-shaped’ kitchen and sparkling new appliances.
 The clincher First World Problem with the flat (because there is always one) was that it was too well heated; to the point where you’d go from hypothermic to hyperthermic in a matter of seconds upon entry.
-One wouldn’t dare be spotted leaving a window ajar or face being pounced on by the watchful eyes of the residing duo.
+One wouldn’t dare be spotted leaving a window ajar or face being pounced on by the watchful eyes of the residing duo who thrived in this sauna temperature.
+Oh and there was ALWAYS food left out on the counters.
+ALWAYS.

 🌃 Canary Wharf Chapter 2